department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

   // to the data or form schema before a user starts filling in a prefilled form
   prefillTransformer: (pages, formData, metadata ) => { pages, formData, metadata }

+  // Object to configure downtime notifications.
+When a form has a dependency that is currently
+  // under maintenance, forms will replace the submit buttons with a downtime banner.
+Also, on form
+  // intro pages, a banner will be shown in place of the start application controls, for logged out
+  // users.
+  downtime: {
+    // A list of service dependencies.
+The names for these are created by DevOps.
+    dependencies: ['service'],
+    // An optional component that will be shown as the downtime banner.
+    message: MessageComponent
+  },

   // Object containing the configuration for each chapter.
 Each property is the key for a chapter
   chapters: {